Advanced Magento 2 MySQL Optimization Strategies and Solutions

 Step 1: Remove Unnecessary Entries from Magento Database

-Truncate tables that contain irrelevant data, such as bloated logs or system events.
-Removing these entries improves the overall performance of your Magento 2 store's database.
-Make sure to create a backup before truncating the following tables:
+Truncate tables with unneeded data, including big logs or system events.
+This step makes your Magento 2 store's database run better.
+Also, do not forget to create a backup before truncating the following tables:

 -